TheHRC/Influencers-Scraper/README.md

 python influencer.py
 ```

-> It will ask for the [Hyperauditor](https://hypeauditor.com) username and password
+> It will ask for the [Hyperauditor](https://hypeauditor.com) username and password.
-> and [Instagram](https://instagram.com) username and password
+> and [Instagram](https://instagram.com) username and password.

-> This gets and creates an excel report of first 5 influencers.
+This gets and creates an excel report of first 5 influencers.
-> You can change THE NUMBER in "line 197" as you want
+You can change THE NUMBER in "line 197" as you want